“Make things open, it makes them better,” I said.

 I continued to make an extraordinary recovery and was discharged later that same day.
 I felt exhausted but was otherwise fine.
 My brother in law picked me up from the hospital and, seeing me walk towards his car, said “you don’t look like an ill man”, we chatted all the way home.
 The following week I had an MRI scan, and my attack was diagnosed as being the result of a rare type of migraine.
 I was whacked, truly exhausted, but otherwise I felt pretty good.

-When a week or later a friend later asked me how I was doing and whether the attack had changed anything for me, I said that I felt good, although I admitted that the sensation of not being able to move my arm (even though it had lasted less than 2 hours) had stayed with me…
+When a week or so later a friend later asked me how I was doing and whether the attack had changed anything for me, I said that I felt good, although I admitted that the sensation of not being able to move my arm (even though it had lasted less than 2 hours) had stayed with me…

 Back to Life — a false start

 In just under 2 weeks, I returned to work, starting in a new role.
 I felt good.
 I worked a shortened week (three days), and then we went on a long-planned family holiday — we stayed with some close friends for a couple of nights and then went to stay in a cottage in the Wye Valley for 10 days.
 It felt great.
 The weather was good the whole time we were there.
-We had fun, we went for walks, we kayaked down the river, we discovered Welsh wine and beer, I went running a couple of times, I did some skipping, I saw a kingfisher (I’d never seen one before), I learnt what a single petal rose is, we had some fallow deer come into the garden of where we were staying.
+We had fun, we went for walks, we kayaked down the river, we discovered Welsh wine and beer, I went running a couple of times, I did some skipping, I saw a kingfisher (I’d never seen one before), I learnt what a single petal rose is, we saw fallow deer in the garden of where we were staying.
 We came home relaxed and refreshed, singing along to Simon and Garfunkel in the car, and went to bed blissed out.

 2 weeks ago, a bit of my brain died